-7.2.1 PODD Mounting Location
+7.1.1 PODD Mounting Location

-The distributed PODDs will be mounted near the strings of Alencon devices while the central PODD will typically be mounted close to the inverter.
+PODDs will be mounted on-site near the strings of Alencon devices.

-7.2.2 Mounting Parts
+7.1.2 Mounting Parts

 The PODD can be easily mounted using standard Unistrut© along with spring loaded channel nuts.
 The attached hook shaped bracket allows for the PODD to be easily hung on the unistrut and then fastened using a Hex hed screw.
 Recommended hardware for mounting is as follows: